apache/flink/docs/dev/table/streaming/joins.zh.md

 In contrast to [regular joins](#regular-joins), this means that if there is a new record on the build side, it will not affect the previous results of the join.
 This again allows Flink to limit the number of elements that must be kept in the state.

-Compared to [time-windowed joins](#time-windowed-joins), temporal table joins do not define a time window within which bounds the records will be joined.
+Compared to [interval joins](#interval-joins), temporal table joins do not define a time window within which bounds the records will be joined.
 Records from the probe side are always joined with the build side's version at the time specified by the time attribute.
 Thus, records on the build side might be arbitrarily old.
 As time passes, the previous and no longer needed versions of the record (for the given primary key) will be removed from the state.